-Why join the Aetna team?
+Why join the Aetna, a CVS Health Company team?

-Aetna and veterans: the perfect match.
+Aetna, a CVS Health Company and veterans: the perfect match.
 Our core values of integrity, excellence, caring and inspiration are very similar to military values.

 We offer veterans a chance to grow with a health care leader.
 Together we can build healthier communities, a healthier nation and a healthier world.